Duttaphrynus microtympanum

-Duttaphrynus microtympanum (common names: southern hill toad, small-eared toad) is a species of toad found in the Western Ghats of India, possibly wider.
+Duttaphrynus microtympanum, commonly known as southern hill toad, or small-eared toad, is a species of toad found in the Western Ghats of India, possibly wider.

 Description

 The head of this species has prominent bony ridges, viz. a canthal, a preorbital, a supraorbital, a postorbital, and a short orbitotympanic; the snout is short and blunt; the interorbital space is broader than the upper eyelid; the tympanum is very small, not half the diameter of eye, and generally indistinct (thus the common name).
 The first finger extends beyond the second; the toes are about half webbed, with single subarticular tubercles; two moderate metatarsal tubercles are present, with no tarsal fold.
 The tarsometatarsal articulation reaches the eye, or between the eye and the tip of the snout.
-Upper surfaces have irregular, distinctly porous warts; the parotoids areprominent, elliptical, and twice or twice and a half as long as broad.
+Upper surfaces have irregular, distinctly porous warts; the parotoids are prominent, elliptical, and twice or twice and a half as long as broad.
 They are brown above, yellow beneath, marbled with brown.
 Males have a subgular vocal sac.

 Their snout-to-vent length is about 3 in.